FrancoCarrillo/SureService-BackEnd/README.md

 # SureService

-Repository for the backend of the Sure Service application, this REST API is made with the Java language, with the Spring Boot framework and Hibernate
+Repository for the backend of the SureService application, this REST API is made with the Java language, with the Spring Boot framework and Hibernate

 ## Authors